-These dams have a tremendous influence on power markets in the WSCC.
-BPA, part of the U.S. Department of Energy, markets wholesale energy from 29 dams (and a nuclear power plant) and operates and sells transmission.
-About 40% of the energy used in the NWPP comes from BPA.
+BPA has a tremendous influence on power markets in the WSCC.
+BPA markets wholesale energy from 29 dams (and a nuclear power plant), operates the federal transmission system and sells transmission services.
+About 40% of the energy used in the NWPP come from BPA.

-As indicated in Table 5, the NWPP is projected to require more generation increases to meet demand than any other WSCC region.
+As indicated in Table 5, the NWPP is projected to require more new generation to meet demand than any other WSCC region.
 About 30% of this increase is expected to come from additions of hydro capacity.
-Most of the rest will come from natural gas.
+Most of the rest will come from natural gas-fired generation.

 Table 5